Introduction

 How can I tell if my home is at risk for future mouse infestations?

-Yes, if you regularly check for entry points, maintain cleanliness, and monitor for droppings or gnaw marks, you can significantly reduce the risk of future infestations.
+Regularly checking for entry points, keeping your home clean, and watching for droppings or gnaw marks can help you lower the chances of future infestations.

 What are some natural deterrents I can use to keep mice away?

-Yes, if you use essential oils like peppermint or vinegar, or sprinkle cayenne pepper around entry points, these can act as natural deterrents to keep mice at bay.
+Using essential oils like peppermint or vinegar, along with sprinkling cayenne pepper around entry points, can serve as effective natural deterrents against mice.

 How can I safely handle a mouse if I find one in my home?

-No—do not attempt to catch it with your hands; instead, use a humane trap or contact a professional to ensure safe removal.
+Avoid trying to catch it with your hands; instead, use a humane trap or call a professional for safe removal.

 What should I do with a dead mouse I find in my home?

-Yes, if you find a dead mouse, wear gloves to dispose of it in a sealed plastic bag and clean the area thoroughly with disinfectant to prevent health risks.
+When you find a dead mouse, put on gloves to dispose of it in a sealed plastic bag and thoroughly clean the area with disinfectant to avoid health risks.